-Although bankruptcy offers the chance to get rid of overwhelming debt and the opportunity to start building a new financial future, there are different types of bankruptcy.
+Although bankruptcy offers the chance to get rid of overwhelming debt and start building a new financial future, there are different types of bankruptcy, each with its own set of qualifications and requirements.
 In accordance with United States Bankruptcy Court – District of South Carolina, these include Chapters 7, 11, 12, and 13.

 For a free legal consultation with a bankruptcy lawyer serving Gaffney, call 828.286.3866